The Treaty of Nice and the Convention on the Future of Europe

 4. Reform of the judicial system

-The Court of Justice was empowered to sit in a number of different ways: in chambers (where it consists of three or five judges), in a Grand Chamber (11 judges) or as the full Court.
+The Court of Justice of the EU (CJEU) was empowered by the Treaty of Nice to sit in a number of different configurations: in chambers (where it consists of three or five judges), in a Grand Chamber (11 judges) or as the full Court.
 The Council, acting unanimously, may increase the number of Advocates-General.
-The Court of Justice of the EU retained jurisdiction over questions referred for a preliminary ruling, but it was able, under its Statute, to refer to the Court of First Instance types of matters other than those listed in Article 225 of the Treaty Establishing the European Community (TEC).
+The CJEU retained jurisdiction over questions referred for a preliminary ruling, but it was enabled, under its Statute, to refer an increased range of actions or proceedings to the General Court – which, before the December 2009 entry into force of the Treaty of Lisbon, was the Court of First Instance.

 b.
 General Court